Intro to dashboard tiles for Power BI designers

 - Say you select a tile created from an on-premises paginated report in Power BI Report Server or SQL Server Reporting Services.
-If you don't have access to the network where the SSRS server is located, selecting a tile created from SSRS will product a page that will indicate it cannot locate the server (HTTP 404).
-Your device needs to have network access to the report server to view the report.
+If you don't have access to the network where the Reporting Services server is located, selecting a tile created from Reporting Services takes you to a page that indicates it can't locate the server (HTTP 404).
+Your device needs network access to the report server to view the report.

 - If the original visualization used to create the tile changes, the tile doesn't change.
-For example, if you pinned a line chart from a report and then you change the line chart to a bar chart, the dashboard tile continues to show a line chart.
+For example, if you pin a line chart from a report and then you change the line chart to a bar chart, the dashboard tile continues to show a line chart.
 The data refreshes, but the visualization type does not.